eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 `null`, or its second argument otherwise.
 It's a more convenient way to handle `null` values in simple cases.

+There's also an operator for _producing_ a null value:

+    String? name = !arg.trimmed.empty then arg;

+The `then` operator evaluates its second argument if its first argument evaluates to `true`, or evaluates to `null` otherwise.

+You can chain an `else` after a `then` to reproduce the behavior of C's ternary `?:` operator:

+    String name = !arg.trimmed.empty then arg else "World";

 The `?.` operator lets us call operations on optional types.

 <!-- cat: void hello(String? name) { -->